There are many sources of excellent notes online.

 For example see Year 7 (scroll down to see the chapter headings for books 7A and 7B.

 Scrolling down this page you will see the range of resources available including GCSE and A Level Notes.
-The interactive materials for Years 7, 8 and 9 are useful for self study.
+The interactive materials for Years 7, 8 and 9 are useful for self study; it may be worth checking all three years for the topic you want.
 Students starting Advanced level courses (age 16-18) may find the transition materials useful.